Schedule Changes and Course Withdrawals 1.202

 Withdrawal (W) and Administrative Withdrawal (AW)

-Students are expected to attend all enrolled classes and to meet the individual attendance requirements given by each of his/her instructors.
+Students are expected to attend all enrolled classes and to meet the individual attendance requirements as identified in the class syllabus.
 Under no circumstances should a student stop attending class without formally withdrawing.

 Student Initiated Withdrawals

-Refer to Drop/Withdrawal Dates by Section provided each semester at elgin.edu/withdraw.
-For each section offered during the semester, Drop Dates by Section includes: Start date, end date, midterm date, last date to drop at 80% tuition refund for a course, last date to drop at 50% tuition refund for a course and last date to drop.
-See elgin.edu/refunds for the refund policy.
+Refer to Drop/Withdrawal Dates by Section provided each semester at http://www.elgin.edu/withdraw.
+For each section offered during the semester, Drop Dates by Section includes: Start date, end date, midterm date, last date to drop at 100% tuition refund, last date to drop at 80% tuition refund, last date to drop at 50% tuition refund and last date to drop.
+See http://www.elgin.edu/refunds for the refund policy.

-The refund policy is based on the first week of the session in which a class begins and counts only Mondays through Fridays from the first day of the session, not the first day a class meets.
+The refund policy is based on the length of class in weeks or days of the session in which a class begins and counts only Mondays through Fridays from the first day of the session, not the first day a class meets.
 It does not include Saturday, Sunday or holidays.
-Related administrative procedures Refunds for Credit and Non-Credit Courses 2.102 & 2.103.
+(Related Administrative Procedures 2.102 Refunds for Credit and Non-Credit Courses and 2.103 Tuition Adjustment Advisory Council)

 Faculty Initiated Student Withdrawal